 The National Marine Fisheries Service (NMFS) will use the data obtained from the FIN program to identify anglers for survey purposes.
 The program allows for better estimates of recreational landings, an important component of fisheries management.

 All funds derived from the issuance of fishing licenses are dedicated to a special account for the purpose of matching and securing federal money allotted to Delaware under the provisions of the Federal Aid in Sportfish Restoration Act and cannot be diverted to other purposes.
-Together, these funds support projects having as their purpose the restoration, conservation, management and enhancement of sportfish, and the provision for public use and benefits from these resources (Fishing Dollars At Work).
+Together, these funds support projects having as their purpose the restoration, conservation, management and enhancement of sportfish, and the provision for public use and benefits from these resources (Sport Fishing Tournament).

 Regulations in red are new this year.